approov/approov-service-alamofire/README.md

 ### Network Delegate
 Unfortunately we do not support network delegates in Alamofire.
 If you wish to use a network delegate and do not mind using apple's URLSession interface, we can offer an `ApproovURLSession` integration that does support network delegates.

-## Bitcode Support
-It is possible to use bitcode enabled Approov SDK by making use of the tags ending in `bitcode`.
-The underlying codebase is the same but the `binaryTarget` points to a bitcode enabled Approov SDK.
-Please, also remember to use the `-bitcode` flag when using the Approov [admin tools](https://www.approov.io/docs/latest/approov-installation/#approov-tool) to register your application with the Approov service.